 Other than being one of the most densely populated continents in the world, Asia has to its credit the tag of being the birthplace of the most mainstream religions including Christianity, Hinduism, Jainism, Buddhism, etc. It is also the site of many of the first civilizations.
 Further, Asia is home to two of the Seven Wonders of the World – The Great Wall of China, known to be the largest manmade structure on earth, and the epitome of love – the pristine white Taj Mahal of India.

 The Indian Ocean to the south, the Pacific Ocean on the west, the Arctic Ocean to the north, and the Ural Mountains to the east, Asia is divided into six different regions and 57 countries each offering something unique to visitors.

 The coldest of these regions, the North Asia Region is also known as Siberia.
-Covered with snow for most part of the year, this area is inhabited by the fewest number of people.
+Covered with snow for most of the year, this area is inhabited by the fewest number of people.
 It is more known for its Siberian Tigers and Husky Dogs.
 In contrast, East Asia is the most populated of all parts of the continent, and China that falls in this region is the most populated country in the world.
 Mandarin a key language of the area, is also the most spoken language in the world.

-Moving to Southwest Asia, generally referred to as Middle East, this region is mostly covered by desert.
+Moving to Southwest Asia, generally referred to as the Middle East, this region is mostly covered by desert.
 This region spans the United Arab Emirates, Turkey, Iran, Jordan among others.
 It is also known as the ‘crossroads of the world’ considering three continents Asia, Africa, and Europe come together at this point.
-The Dead Sea located here, is the world’s saltiest water body, and is the lowest point on the Earth.
+The Dead Sea located here is the world’s saltiest water body and is the lowest point on the Earth.

 The former Soviet republics together form Central Asia.
 Retaining a lot of its old-world charm, many people in this country still work with cattle to earn a living.